-The Group's financing policy is to focus its borrowings on variable rate instruments.
+The Group's financing policy concentrates the main part of its borrowings on variable rate instruments.
 The Group manages interest rate risks in cash flows mainly through interest rate swaps.
 These instruments convert variable-rate borrowings to fixed-rate, thus avoiding the risk of fluctuations in variable interest rates.
 Generally, the Group obtains long-term variable rate borrowings and swaps them for fixed interest rates.
 This normally give better rates than had the financing been obtained directly with fixed interest rates.
 Through interest rate swaps the Group undertakes to periodically exchange the difference between fixed and variable interest with other financial entities.
 The difference is calculated based on the contracted notional amount.
 Under interest rate caps the Group has the right, and the established rate if this is positive.
 The effectiveness of these instruments as regards fixing the interest rate of contracted financing is assessed and documented using accepted methodologies under applicable accounting legislation.

-As a result of this risk control policy, at year closing, 2021, Vidrala has contracted interest rate hedging instruments in the form of interest rate swaps for a notional of EUR 235.0 million, with progressive maturities up to 2026.
-Consequently, it is expected that the entire cost to be borne by the group in 2022 in the form of interest on debt will be secured against fluctuations in interest rate markets.
+As a result of this risk control policy, as of December 31, 2022, Vidrala has contracted interest rate hedging instruments in the form of interest rate swaps for a notional of EUR 205 million, with progressive maturities up to 2026.